OPR-Project/OpenPlaceRecognition/README.md

 ## ITLP-Campus dataset

-We introduce the ITLP-Campus dataset.
-The dataset was recorded on the Husky wheeled robotic platform on the university campus and consists of tracks recorded at different times of day (day/dusk/night) and different seasons (winter/spring).
-You can find more detail in the [VitalyyBezuglyj/ITLP-Campus](https://github.com/VitalyyBezuglyj/ITLP-Campus) repository.
+Explore multimodal Place Recognition with ITLP Campus — a diverse dataset of indoor and outdoor university environments featuring synchronized RGB images, LiDAR point clouds, semantic masks, and rich scene descriptions.
+Built for real-world challenges, day or night, floor or field.

+You can find more details in the [OPR-Project/ITLP-Campus](https://github.com/OPR-Project/ITLP-Campus) repository.

 ## Package Structure